ChongWuLab/SUMMIT/README.md

 More details on SUMMIT are extensively described in the pdf files in this repository.

-For a complete replication of the figures in our manuscript, please see our tutorials:
+For a complete replication of the results in our manuscript, please see our tutorials:

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7033558.svg)](https://doi.org/10.5281/zenodo.7033558)